dharnitski/autohaus-solr/README.md

-# Confoguration for Autohause website to use Solt search provider
+# Confoguration for Autohaus website to use Solt search provider

 ## Installation of Autohaus